Plastic recycling: Your questions answered

 However, the pump action toothpaste tubes are made from a different type of plastic and are easier to recycle.

-When recycled plastic has to be melted down and reformed to make it into new, doesn't this produce gases? - Ben
+When recycled plastic has to be melted down and reformed to make it into new, doesn't this produce gases?

-Even when plastics can be recycled, some worry that doing so is even worse for the environment.
+Even when plastics can be recycled, some people worry that doing so is even worse for the environment.
+Recycling paper and glass requires much less energy, so this is a concern more relevant to plastics.

-According to Professor Thomas Kinnaman of Bucknell University in the US, recycling plastic uses roughly double the energy, labour and machinery necessary to put it in landfill.
+According to Prof Thomas Kinnaman, of Bucknell University in the US, recycling plastic uses roughly double the energy, labour and machinery necessary to put it in landfill.

-It could also become less efficient in the future, as modern incinerators produce less and less pollution.
+And all recycling has some environmental costs, including more trucks on the road.

-And recycling has its own environmental costs, including more trucks on the road.
+As modern incinerators produce less and less pollution, they could in theory become a more efficient option in the future.

-And governments are still encouraging recycling to reduce our need to extract ever more raw material from the environment.
+Governments are still encouraging recycling to reduce our need to extract ever more raw material from the environment.

-Moreover, leaving plastics in landfills can allow greenhouses gases to be released as they begin to break down.
+Moreover, leaving plastics in landfills can lead to greenhouses gases being released as they begin to break down.

-What can households do to reduce plastic waste? - Karen Lee
+What can households do to reduce plastic waste?

-The environmental pressure group Greenpeace sets out seven ways for people to reduce the amount of plastic they throw away.
+The environmental pressure group Greenpeace sets out nine ways for people to reduce the amount of plastic they throw away.

 Their tips include: avoid packaged vegetables, carry a reusable cup and getting your milk delivered in glass bottles rather than buying plastics ones.

-Other tips include using tupperware boxes instead of clingfilm to keep food fresh and avoiding coffee capsules which cannot be recycled.
+Other tips include using Tupperware boxes instead of Clingfilm to keep food fresh and avoiding coffee capsules which cannot be recycled.